t-o-k/POV-Ray-matrices/README.md

 [Example(s)](EXAMPLES.md#m_delrowandcolaa-rowno-colno)

 ## M_AddScaledRowToRow(AA, Scale, RowNo, ToRowNo)
+Return a matrix with the same elements as matrix AA, except that the row RowNo multiplied by the number Scale has been added to the row ToRowNo.

 See also https://en.wikipedia.org/wiki/Elementary_matrix#Row-multiplying_transformations and https://en.wikipedia.org/wiki/Elementary_matrix#Row-addition_transformations

 [Example(s)](EXAMPLES.md#m_addscaledrowtorowaa-scale-rowno-torowno)

 ## M_AddScaledColToCol(AA, Scale, ColNo, ToColNo)
+Return a matrix with the same elements as matrix AA, except that the column ColNo multiplied by the number Scale has been added to the column ToColNo.

 [Example(s)](EXAMPLES.md#m_addscaledcoltocolaa-scale-colno-tocolno)

 ## M_SubMatrix(AA, RowNo, NoOfRows, ColNo, NoOfCols)
+Return a submatrix extracted from matrix AA, starting at row RowNo and column ColNo, with dimensions NoOfRows × NoOfCols.

 [Example(s)](EXAMPLES.md#m_submatrixaa-rowno-noofrows-colno-noofcols)

 ## M_Stack(AAAA)